-Whiplash typically refers to a specific type of neck injury that is caused by a sudden jolt or jerk, causing the tissues in the neck to move quickly and beyond their natural range of motion.
+Whiplash typically refers to a specific type of neck injury caused by a sudden jolt or jerk, causing the tissues in the neck to move quickly and beyond their natural range of motion.

 Because whiplash is typically a soft tissue injury affecting the ligaments, tendons and muscles in the neck, the pain can get increasingly worse.

 It’s not uncommon for whiplash injuries to result in more than a sprain.
-For example, your accident may have caused a fracture in your neck, or caused damage to your spine.
+For example, your accident may have caused a fracture in your neck or caused damage to your spine.

 Typical symptoms of whiplash and neck injuries include: